The Case For MLPs: K-1 Tax Benefits Add Value

 MLPs Have a Cost Adjusted Benefit

-Remember, those extra returns calculated above are AFTER factoring in the cost of the tax preparation, so the tax benefits of the Master Limited Partnership structure adds excess return to the investment.
+Remember, those extra returns calculated above are AFTER factoring in the cost of the tax preparation, so the tax benefits of the Master Limited Partnership structure add excess return to the investment.
+In other words, the advantages of MLPs do outweigh the disadvantages, if your investment is large enough and you are planning to hold long enough to reap the deferral benefit to cover the explicit or implicit cost of the K-1 tax form preparation.

 Since volatility is the Achilles’ heel of long-term investments, you might want to consider putting your MLP and other long-term holdings into a separate account that you don’t view that regularly so that you aren’t enticed to sell at a moments notice.
 Pipelines are real assets, just like houses are, and you don’t check the value of your house every day and consider selling if it has lost value in the short term.
 MLPs should be treated similarly and only should be sold if a major negative development has impacted the company’s future operations.